 Of course, with Innerleithen boasting some top-class downhill trails as part of the 7Stanes, the town has hosted many national mountain biking events since the 1990s.

 Innerleithen is renowned for its antiquarian book shops and antique dealers, the largest of which holds 19,000 titles.

 In recent years, to accommodate the increasing numbers of mountain bikers visiting the area a number of high quality bike shops have opened, offering the best in equipment, repair centres and bike hire facilities.

-A must for all visitors is Caldwell's shop on the north side of the High Street famous for its home-made ice cream from an old family recipe.
+A must for all visitors is Caldwell's shop on the north side of the High Street, which is famous for its home-made ice cream from an old family recipe.

-For the essentials, the town has a supermarket, a chemist and a bank with an ATM.
+For the essentials, the town has a supermarket, a chemist, bank with ATM plus an excellent butcher and greengrocer.